ethereum/consensus-specs/specs/phase0/p2p-interface.md

 Clients MUST use exact equality when negotiating protocol versions to use and MAY use the version to give priority to higher version numbers.

-#### Interop

-Connection-level and stream-level (see the [Rationale](#design-decision-rationale) section below for explanations) protocol negotiation MUST be conducted using [multistream-select v1.0](https://github.com/multiformats/multistream-select/).
-Its protocol ID is: `/multistream/1.0.0`.

-#### Mainnet

-Clients MUST support [multistream-select 1.0](https://github.com/multiformats/multistream-select/) and MAY support [multiselect 2.0](https://github.com/libp2p/specs/pull/95).
-Depending on the number of clients that have implementations for multiselect 2.0 by mainnet, [multistream-select 1.0](https://github.com/multiformats/multistream-select/) may be phased out.
+Clients MUST support [multistream-select 1.0](https://github.com/multiformats/multistream-select/) and MAY support [multiselect 2.0](https://github.com/libp2p/specs/pull/95) when the spec solidifies.
+Once all clients have implementations for multiselect 2.0, multistream-select 1.0 MAY be phased out.

 ## Multiplexing